 Special Alert: CFPB Plans to Propose TRID Amendments in July

-Buckley Special AlertClinton R. Rockwell, Jeremiah S. Buckley, Melissa Klimkiewicz, Joseph M. Kolar, John P. Kromer, Amanda R. Lawrence, Brandy A. Hood, Steven R. vonBerg, Jeffrey P. Naimon
+Buckley Special AlertClinton R. Rockwell, Jeremiah S. Buckley, Melissa Klimkiewicz, Joseph M. Kolar, John P. Kromer, Amanda R. Lawrence, Steven R. vonBerg, Jeffrey P. Naimon

 Director Cordray announced yesterday in a letter to industry trade groups that the CFPB has "begun drafting a Notice of Proposed Rulemaking (NPRM) on the Know Before You Owe Rule.”
 However, contrary to some reports, the proposal is not imminent.
 Instead, Director Cordray stated that the Bureau “hope[s] to issue the NPRM in late July,” which means that final amendments will likely come late in the year.

 In addition, it does not appear that the CFPB is contemplating extensive changes to the rule.
 Instead, the letter states that the Bureau plans to “incorporat[e] some of the bureau’s existing informal guidance, whether provided through webinar, compliance guide, or otherwise, into the regulation text and commentary” and to address “places in the regulation text and commentary where adjustments would be useful for greater certainty and clarity.”